Sam-MARTis/Seasons_of_Code__Simulations_in_Physics/README.md

 ## Closing remarks:
 AMAZING experience.
 Definitely reccomended for others to try.
-Thank you to the mentors, Mridul Goel and Apurv keep, for the oppurtunity and guidance.
+Thank you to the mentors, Mridul Goel and Apurv Keer, for the oppurtunity and guidance.